Updated: Aug 31

 The ISO 14971 standard already specifies FMEA as a tool for risk management in 2009, 2012, and still in the current version of 2019.

-However, one important piece of information is missing, namely the fact that FMEA is not suitable as a tool for the analysis of risks!
+However, one important piece of information is missing, namely the fact that FMEA is not suitable as a tool for risk analysis!

 The problem becomes clear when looking at the term "risk" as it is defined in the context of FMEA and in ISO 14971:2019.